stateful/docs.runme.dev/docs/configuration/cellsection.md

+---
+sidebar_position: 3
-# Run Cells By Section
+title: Run Cells By Section
+---

 Runme cells can be grouped into headings and subheadings depending on the structure of your documentation.
 In your Markdown file, a section is both a heading or a subheading within the file.